Aqsa48/Scholarships/README.md

 - 🔍 Regularly update your profile to get the best matches.

 I would be adding more scholarships details to this repo, save this.

+This repository is open for adding more resources to this if you want to open source I would love to add more opporubities to this.